w3f/General-Grants-Program/grants/speculative/open_square_network.md

     1. Funders create bounty with USDT/DAI deposit to it.
     2. Chain council will give some feedback and do some management for the bounty.
     3. Hunters apply and resolve it.
-    4. Hunters get reward and Council can get some management fee.
+    4. Hunters get funding and Council can get some management fee.
     5. Successive mining powers will be assigned to Funders(maybe also to hunters).
   - Reputation module mainly manage funders and hunters' reputation based on the collaboration remarks.
   - Governance module involves council election and proposal management.